namanjain2020/HistoPathological-Cancer-Detection-using-Deep-Learning/README.md

 ```

 # Methodology
-Data Loading: The script downloads the dataset via kagglehub and organizes the 5 sub-classes into a unified directory structure for easy loading with ImageFolder.
+-Data Loading: The script downloads the dataset via kagglehub and organizes the 5 sub-classes into a unified directory structure for easy loading with ImageFolder.
-Preprocessing: Images are transformed to tensors, resized to 224×224 pixels, and normalized using standard ImageNet mean and standard deviation.
+-Preprocessing: Images are transformed to tensors, resized to 224×224 pixels, and normalized using standard ImageNet mean and standard deviation.
-Model Training: A Convolutional Neural Network is trained on the dataset using Cross-Entropy Loss and an optimizer (Adam).
+-Model Training: A Convolutional Neural Network is trained on the dataset using Cross-Entropy Loss and an optimizer (Adam).
-Evaluation: The model is tested on a validation set.
+-Evaluation: The model is tested on a validation set.
 A Confusion Matrix is plotted to visualize misclassifications, and a Classification Report provides detailed metrics per class.
-Interpretability: The project applies Grad-CAM to overlay heatmaps on the original images, highlighting the regions of the cell tissue that are most indicative of the disease.
+-Interpretability: The project applies Grad-CAM to overlay heatmaps on the original images, highlighting the regions of the cell tissue that are most indicative of the disease.

 # Results
-Accuracy: Test Accuracy = 98.96 %
+-Accuracy: Test Accuracy = 98.96 %
-Confusion Matrix: See the notebook outputs for a detailed breakdown of True Positives vs. False Negatives.
+-Confusion Matrix: See the notebook outputs for a detailed breakdown of True Positives vs. False Negatives.

 # Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 # Fork the project.

-Create your Feature Branch (git checkout -b feature/AmazingFeature).
+-Create your Feature Branch (git checkout -b feature/AmazingFeature).
-Commit your Changes (git commit -m 'Add some AmazingFeature').
+-Commit your Changes (git commit -m 'Add some AmazingFeature').
-Push to the Branch (git push origin feature/AmazingFeature).
+-Push to the Branch (git push origin feature/AmazingFeature).
-Open a Pull Request.
+-Open a Pull Request.

 # 📜License
 This project is licensed under the MIT License - see the LICENSE file for details.